 professional development and/or postsecondary education opportunities provided to child care provider staff; and

-supply-building activities, (which may include opening new classrooms to serve infants and toddlers by offering materials or a monetary stipend per slot or classroom).
+supply-building activities, (which may include opening new classrooms to serve infants and toddlers by offering materials or a monetary stipend per slot or classroom)

 Evaluation, which includes any costs associated with purchasing assessment tools that measure effective practices for child development.
 Any assessment tools purchased for designated staff or child care providers to use must be accompanied by overarching training and support to implement the tools (which must be reported in the applicable category).

-National Accreditation, which includes any costs associated with activities specific to payment or reimbursement of initial application and renewal fees.
+National Accreditation, which includes any costs associated with activities specific to payment or reimbursement of initial application and renewal fees

 Other Allowable Activities, which includes any costs associated with activities specific to: